Get answers to common questions about marijuana

 Come See Us in Palisade!

 We’re located 12 miles east of Grand Junction, just off exit 42 on I-70.
 At our convenient Palisade location, we serve guests from Grand Junction, Fruita, Clifton, Orchard Mesa, and the entire Grand Valley.
-Our customers love our high-quality concentrates, edibles, topicals, artisan accessories, and more.
+Our customers love our high-quality concentrates, edibles, topicals, artisan accessories, CBD products, and more.
 Plus, we offer competitive pricing and 10% OFF select items for veterans, Palisade residents, medical users, seniors, and cannabis industry employees.

 Don’t waste time driving around.
 Head to The Happy Camper Palisade for top-shelf quality and expert customer service.
 Check out our menus online, and stop by our Palisade dispensary today!